balcortex/100_days_code_web_development/README.md

 ## Day 083 - 2023/11/24

 Today, I made the actual game logic, which checks whether the player wins or loses, or whether there's a draw, based on the player's and computer's selections.

+## Day 084 - 2023/11/25

+Today I wrote the code that keeps track of the score, announces the winner after five won rounds, and finally disables the button once the game ends.